 After the coffee harvest, they returned to their village and their children, but, says María, “the situation there is very difficult, because there is no work here.”

-The World Food Programme (WFP) and the Government of Honduras, with support from the Government of Germany, are providing food assistance to 11,350 affected families in María’s town through cash transfers.
-The transfers are made through a card that functions just like a debit card, allowing families to buy the food they need, pay for school supplies and purchase other important items.
+The World Food Programme (WFP) and the Government of Honduras, with support from the Government of Germany, provided food assistance to 11,350 affected families in María’s town through cash transfers.
+The transfers were made through a card that functions just like a debit card, allowing families to buy the food they need, pay for school supplies and purchase other important items.

 “It has been a blessing for my family and today we will eat meat!,” María exclaimed after returning from a recent grocery trip.
 With a big smile she tells us that her family has not had meat for three whole months.